PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-Embracing_Change_CPTSD_and_Career_Transformation.md

 **Resilience in Action: My Cybersecurity Journey**

 Transitioning to cybersecurity wasn’t originally part of my plan.
 After earning diplomas in robotics and electronics, I started my career as a control engineer.
 But curiosity had other ideas.
 When the COVID-19 pandemic hit, I decided to shift paths.
 Enrolling in the University of Toronto SCS Cybersecurity Boot Camp became a turning point in my life.
 Despite failing the CompTIA Security+ exam on my first try, I didn’t give up.
 I studied harder, earned the certification, and proved to myself that I was more than capable.
 My independent project—a home automation system—showcased my technical skills and passion for problem-solving.
-It helped me land my first cybersecurity role at Telecom Metric during the height of the pandemic, working virtually as a SOC Analyst.
+It helped me land my first IT role at Telecom Metric during the height of the pandemic, working virtually as a IT Specialist.

 **Facing Personal Loss with Continued Strength**